rubenfapaza/raXL-Stat/README.md

 -	Calculate the **minimum variance and tangency** weights of an investment portfolio.
 -	Calculate and graph the **Efficient Portfolio Frontier** (EPF) and the **Capital Market Line** (CML) of an investment portfolio.
 -	Run a point **simulation** of an investment portfolio for the Efficient Frontier.
--	Version 0.3 has over 76 additional public User Defined Functions (UPFs) .
+-	Heteroscedasticity test: **ARCH Test**.
+-	Calculate mean and standard deviation for the **Geometric Brownian Motion** (GBM) model.
+-	Perform **GBM simulation** for the Geometric Brownian Motion model.
+-	Create the **Band Chart** style Fan chart.
+-	Perform **data manipulation** for Rates of Change, Natural Logarithm or Differentiation for time series.
+-	Version 0.4 [Beta]: No longer has a trial version.

-[^2]: raXL Stat version v.0.3 [Beta] is a test version to which new public functions will be added to the existing 30.
+[^2]: raXL Stat version v.0[Beta] is a test version to which new public functions will be added.
 [^3]: Acknowledgment: raXL Stat uses Excel-DNA: Copyright (c) 2024 Govert van Drimmelen.
 [^4]: The ARIMA and GARCH functions use the Maximum Likelihood Estimation (MLE) method together with the Newton-Raphson (NR) optimization algorithm, however, other optimization methods such as Levenberg-Marquardt, BHHH, BFGS and others will be added in development.